 Bragar Eagel & Squire, P.C.
 Is Investigating Veradigm, Nutanix, Edgio, and LivePerson and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, March 22, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Veradigm Inc. (NASDAQ: MDRX), Nutanix, Inc. (NASDAQ: NTNX), Edgio, Inc. (NASDAQ: EGIO), and LivePerson, Inc. (NASDAQ: LPSN).
+NEW YORK, March 22, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Veradigm Inc. MDRX, Nutanix, Inc. NTNX, Edgio, Inc. EGIO, and LivePerson, Inc. LPSN.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On February 28, 2023, Veradigm disclosed that it "detected certain internal control failures related to revenue recognition that have occurred over the prior six quarters, resulting in a mis-statement to reported revenues during those periods."
 As a result, the Company reported that it expects "a reduction in revenue from continuing operations of approximately $20 million dollars in the aggregate from what it otherwise reported since the 3rd quarter of 2021 and expected to report for the 4th quarter of 2022."
 The Company added that it is "continuing to evaluate the materiality of the mis-statement to determine if the full amount of this adjustment will flow through in the 4th quarter of 2022 or if prior periods will also require adjustment."
 As a result, Veradigm revised its 2023 guidance downward and announced that it would not be filing its 2022 annual report on time.